olivergondza/dumpling/DOCS/QUICKSTART.md

 new JvmRuntimeFactory().currentRuntime();
 ```

-When using Dumpling CLI `--in` options is conventionally used to choose a *factory
+When using Dumpling CLI, `--in` option is conventionally used to choose a *factory
 implementation* and a *locator* (yes, an option with 2 values).
-To create runtime
+To examine runtime
 from threaddump file use:

 ```bash